-Youll combine current mainstream theoretical and applied techniques with a range of alternative critical perspectives, equipping you to meet the growing demand for economics that can address and resolve real-world problems in the aftermath of the global financial crisis.
-The Economics programme is offered by University of Leeds.
+Through our M.Sc. in Economics from University of Leeds, you’ll combine current mainstream theoretical and applied techniques with a range of alternative critical perspectives, equipping you to meet the growing demand for economics in an era of global challenges such as climate change.

 You only need to take one of these language tests: